Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 for all $v\geq v_0$ in a standard Eddington--Finkelstein type $v$-coordinate on $\HH=[v_0,+\infty)$, for $v_0>1$ sufficiently large and for some $C>0$ and some (non-integrable) decay rate

 By \cref{Moi.intro}, the spacetime, i.e. the dark gray region in \cref{fig:cauchyhorizonexists}, is bound to the future by a null boundary $\CH \neq \emptyset$ (the Cauchy horizon).
-Then, in the gauge $A_v=0$, the following holds true. \begin{itemize} \item If $\phiH$ satisfies the \textbf{qualitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e.\ if then, the scalar field $\phi$ is uniformly bounded in amplitude up to and including the Cauchy horizon $\CH$. \item If $\phiH$ satisfies the \textbf{strong qualitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e. if then, additionally the metric $g$ and the scalar field $\phi$ are continuously extendible across the Cauchy horizon $\CH$. \item If $\phiH$ satisfies the \textbf{quantitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e.\ if there exist $E>0$, $\epsilon > 1-s$ such that
+Then, in the gauge $A_v=0$, the following holds true. \begin{itemize} \item If $\phiH$ satisfies the \textbf{qualitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e.\ if for all $O(v^{1-2s})$ functions Then, the scalar field $\phi$ is uniformly bounded in amplitude up to and including the Cauchy horizon $\CH$. \item If $\phiH$ satisfies the \textbf{strong qualitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e. if for all $O(v^{1-2s})$ functions Then, additionally the metric $g$ and the scalar field $\phi$ are continuously extendible across the Cauchy horizon $\CH$. \item If $\phiH$ satisfies the \textbf{quantitative oscillation condition} on $\HH=[v_0,+\infty)$, i.e.\ if there exist $E>0$, $\epsilon > 1-s$ such that for all $O(v^{1-2s})$ functions

-then, additionally the Maxwell field contraction $F_{\mu \nu} F^{\mu \nu}$ is uniformly bounded in amplitude and continuously extendible across the Cauchy horizon $\CH$. \end{itemize} \end{theoa} We refer to \cref{fig:theorema} for an illustration of \cref{main.theorem.intro}.
+Then, additionally the Maxwell field contraction $F_{\mu \nu} F^{\mu \nu}$ is uniformly bounded in amplitude and continuously extendible across the Cauchy horizon $\CH$. \end{itemize} \end{theoa} We refer to \cref{fig:theorema} for an illustration of \cref{main.theorem.intro}.

 In the uncharged case $q_0 = 0$, where $\omer=0$, we show that the qualitative oscillation condition \eqref{osc.cond.qual} is sharp to obtain boundedness.